 - Happy people are positive, optimistic, tolerant and more patient people.
 They are helpful and it is easier to get along with them.

-To be happy, stop focusing on lack and on the things that you don’t have.
+- To be happy, stop focusing on lack and on the things that you don’t have.
 It is better to thank the Universe for what you have, and focus optimistically on what you want to achieve.
+This is positive psychology.

-To become happy, you also need to calm your mind and your thinking.
+- To become happy, you also need to calm your mind and your thinking.
 When you are calm you free yourself from stress and worry and are more relaxed.
 This brings a sense of contentment and inner joy.

-To be happy, start living in the present moment, not in the past and not in the future.
+- To be happy, start living in the present moment, not in the past and not in the future.
 With this state of mind, you focus on the now, instead of dwelling on painful memories and worrying about the future.